Savvy App (Freelancing platform) 📱

 Hello Everyone ✋✋

 Take a look at a new design for Savvy App (Freelancing platform).
-I tried to make a web that is minimal, modern, and easy to use without any distractions.
+I tried to make it look minimal, modern, and easy to use without any distractions.

 Hope you enjoyed it and I'd love to hear your feedback in the comments section below.